MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-facebook.md

    ![Get Facebook Workplace custom integration page ID](media/channel-fb-wp-get-page-id.png)

-5. Follow the steps under [Configure the Facebook channel](#configure-the-facebook-channel-in-power-virtual-agents) to provide the custom integration information.
+5. Follow the steps under [Configure the Facebook channel in Power Virtual Agents](#configure-the-facebook-channel-in-power-virtual-agents) to provide the custom integration information.

 **Set up webhooks for Facebook Workplace custom integration:**
-1. Return to your Facebook Workplace custom integration settings by selecting **Admin Panel** on the side menu panel and select the custom integration you created.
+1. Return to your Facebook Workplace custom integration settings by selecting **Admin Panel** on the side menu panel and then the custom integration you created.

-2. Under the **Configure Webhooks** section, provide the **Callback URL** and **Verify Token** from the previous section [Configure the Facebook channel](#configure-the-facebook-channel-in-power-virtual-agents).
+2. Under the **Configure Webhooks** section, provide the *Callback URL* and *Verify token* from the [Configure the Facebook channel in Power Virtual Agents](#configure-the-facebook-channel-in-power-virtual-agents) section.
 Select the **messages**, **messaging_postbacks**, and **message_deliveries** fields.

    ![Set Facebook Workplace custom integration webhook](media/channel-fb-wp-webhooks.png)

 3. Save your custom integration by selecting **Save**.

-## Remove bot from Facebook Messenger or Facebook Workplace
+## Remove your bot from Facebook Messenger or Facebook Workplace
-When you do not want the bot to be reachable via Facebook Messenger or Facebook Workplace, you can remove the bot from Facebook.
+When you do not want the bot to be reachable in Facebook Messenger or Facebook Workplace, you can remove the bot from Facebook.

 1. In Power Virtual Agents, select **Manage** on the side navigation panel, and then go to the **Channels** tab.
 1. Select the **Facebook** tile and then **Delete**.